 Mary Kite received her B.A., M.S., and Ph.D. from Purdue University.
 A social psychologist, she is currently Professor of Social Psychology at Ball State University.

 Strongly committed to psychology education at all levels, she is Past-President of The Society for the Teaching of Psychology (STP, APA Division 2); she has held a number of other leadership roles for STP.
 She also chaired the APA Presidential Task Force on Diversity Education Resources and is Past President of the Midwestern Psychological Association.
 She is a Fellow of APA Divisions 2, 8, 9, 35, & 44 and of the Association for Psychological Science and the Midwestern Psychological Association.
-She maintains an active research program in the area of stereotyping and prejudice; she recently coauthored the third edition of a textbook on that topic (with Bernard E. Whitley, Jr.; The Psychology of Prejudice and Discrimination, published by Routledge.).
-She also co-authored a textbook on research methods with Dr. Whitley, published by Taylor and Francis (Principles of Research in Behavioral Science).
+She maintains an active research program in the area of stereotyping and prejudice, including co-authoring The Psychology of Prejudice and Discrimination (3e) with Bernard Whitley, Jr.; Kite and Whitley also co-authored Principles of Research in Behavioral Science (4e).

 Recognitions include the Charles L. Brewer Award for Distinguished Teaching in Psychology from the American Psychological Foundation (2014) and a Presidential Citation from the Society for the Teaching of Psychology (2011).
 She was selected as a G. Stanley Hall Lecturer for the American Psychological Association in 2009.